Decluttering and reorganising your home can be a great way to clear your mind, keep your hands busy, and enjoy a satisfying end result.

 Make use of labels

 It can be much easier to create order at home if things live in places that are easily identifiable.
 You can buy baskets, hampers, and boxes pretty cheaply on Amazon or eBay – which you can add your own labels to.
-You can use them to store shampoo in the bathroom, herbs and spices in the kitchen, and/or screws in the garage.
+For example, you could use them to store shampoo in the bathroom, herbs and spices in the kitchen, or screws in the garage.

-If everything has its place, you’ll be much less likely to keep things that don’t fit into these places and will hopefully be able to avoid building up too much clutter.
-If you’d like to make your own labels, you could consider purchasing a handheld label maker from Amazon.
+If everything has a place, you’ll be much less likely to keep things that don’t fit into these and will hopefully be able to avoid building up too much clutter.

 Consider using a decluttering checklist

-If you have too many or lots of different items in your home, it can help to run through a decluttering checklist, to look at where you could consider making some changes.
+If you have too many or lots of different items in your home, it can help to run through a decluttering checklist.
 Becoming Minimalist has a great one here.

 Make your bed

 When you’re looking at decluttering and reorganising your bedroom, it’s always a good idea to start by making your bed.
-In many cases, a bed takes up the single largest percentage of space in a bedroom, so when it’s unmade and crumpled, it can make the room look much more cluttered and untidy.
+In many cases, a bed takes up the most space in a bedroom, so when it’s unmade, it can make the room look and feel more cluttered.

-I know that when I feel that a room I need to organise is unbelievably messy, I often feel overwhelmed and want to avoid the mess rather than tackle it head-on.
-Making your bed can make a big difference to how a room looks, and make the task ahead seem more manageable.
+For me, when my room is unbelievably messy, I often feel overwhelmed and want to avoid the mess rather than tackle it.
+Making your bed can make a big difference to how the room looks, and make the task ahead seem more manageable.

 Always consider whether you can repurpose items